thephm/signal_sqlite_md/README.md

 6. Click "Open Database"
 7. Choose `Raw key` from the menu to the right of the "Password" field
 8. In the "Password" field, type `0x` and then paste the **key** you found in step 2
-9. Right click on "messages" and click "Export as CSV file"
+9. Right click on "`messages`" and choose "Export as CSV file"

 ![](media/dbbrowser_export_messages.png)

-9. Right click on "conversations" and click "Export as CSV file"
+9. Right click on "`conversations`" and click "Export as CSV file"
-10. Find the attachments
-    - Mine were under: `C:\Users\micro\AppData\Roaming\Signal\attachments.noindex`
-11. Copy the attachments to the same folder (no subfolders) as the CSV file
-    - the `cp_signal_attachments.sh` shell script made it easier for me
-    - I had to use `dos2unix` on that shell script file before it worked
-    - *NOTE: I can improve this later to get the files directly, being lazy!*
+10. Right click on "`message_attachments`" and click "Export as CSV file"

 ## Setting up the config files

 The next step is to configure this tool.

-You'll need to define each person that you communicate with in `people.json` and the groups in `groups.json`.
+You need to define each person that you communicate with in `people.json` and the groups in `groups.json`.
 This way the tool can associate each message with the person that sent it and who it was sent to.

 Samples of these configuration files are in the `message_md` repo [here](https://github.com/thephm/message_md/tree/main/config) upon which this tool [depends](#dependencies).